What's the best workwear when in cold weather? When working in winter weather, wear warm workwear!

 Outer Layers

-Depending on whether the weather is wet and cold or just cold, you can decide if you need a waterproof jacket, or just a jacket that will keep you warm.
+Don't risk getting soaked on your way to work!
+Nobody wants to deal with being soggy all day long.
+Cold weather tends to bring rain, which means it's time to pick out a coat.
 Our Result Waterproof 2000 jacket is great for layering as it is midweight, waterproof and will also pack down neatly into any kit bag or rucksack.
 Pair this jacket with some waterproof trousers and you’re nearly ready to face the outside world!

 To finish off your cold weather workwear look, you will need to stock up on some essential winter accessories, like beanies and gloves.
 Cold weather can reduce mental alertness and reaction times, as well as impair finger sensitivity and dexterity.
 Both of these factors can significantly increase the risks of accidents, which is why staying warm with appropriate headwear and gloves is so crucial for workwear safety in cold weather.